 However, the main benefit is that the integration preserves the flexibility of the toolkit while providing the benefits of the EJB and Web services architectures and a clean path to a components model for toolkit-based solutions.
-The application presentation layer can access the EJB or Web service using the EJB interface or WSIF interface respectively.
+The application presentation layer can access the EJB or Web service using the EJB interface or the proxy classes which are generated by the development tool respectively.
 From the point of view of the application presentation layer, they are black boxes.